How Much Does It Cost to Install a Bathroom Exhaust Fan?

 In most cases, either an experienced handyperson or a licensed electrician will be the best choice to install your bathroom fan.
 The cost to hire an electrician is typically between $50 and $100 per hour.
 If you need new ductwork, a local HVAC specialist can get the job done.

-Replacing an existing fan means you can use existing wiring and ducts for ventilation.
-The cost to replace a bathroom fan is $257 on average.
-If you’re installing a fan in a bathroom for the first time, an electrician will have to provide new wiring.
+Replacing an existing fan means using existing wiring and ducts for ventilation.
+The cost to replace a bathroom fan is $250 on average.
+If you're installing a fan in a bathroom for the first time, an electrician must provide new wiring.

 The cost of installing or replacing an exhaust fan in one of your home’s bathrooms can vary depending on your location.
 In most cases, price variation comes down to differences in hourly labor costs.
 Ask for estimates from at least three pros to compare pricing for the installation.